Sam-Max/plugin.video.jacktook/README.md

 Detailed instructions are available at [Prowlarr Website](https://prowlarr.com/#downloads-v3-docker)

 ## How to run Zilean service using Docker:
+The host url for Zilean is: https://zilean.elfhosted.com

-Detailed instructions are available at [Zilean](https://github.com/iPromKnight/zilean)
+Detailed instructions for self-hosting are available at [Zilean](https://github.com/iPromKnight/zilean)

 ## How to run Jackgram service using Docker: